CartoDB/Windshaft-cartodb/docs/named_maps.md

 Same as updating a map.

-### Other Info
+### Other Information

-Updating a named map removes all the named map instances so they need to be initialized again.
+Updating a Named Map removes all the Named Map instances, so they need to be initialized again.

 ### Example